LearnOnDemandSystems/docs/tms/connectivity-requires.md

     1. Secure Web sockets on HTTPS port 443 and 43443
     2. Web sockets over HTTP port 80 and HTTP over Port 843 (Flash control) (Hyper-V only)
     3. RDP over port 21xxx or 443 (Enhanced control)
-    4. VMware custom protocol over port 902 (VMware Remote Console Plug-in – vSphere only)
     5. For more information see Browser/Controller Support below
 4. Have administrative rights on the local machine if installing the Enhanced control (Hyper-V w/RDP only).
-5. Have administrative rights on the local machine if installing the VMware Remote Console Plug-In (vSphere only).

 ## Bandwidth Requirements